DOCtorActoAntohich/doctoractoantohich.github.io/content/index.md

 Maybe you'll find some useful stuff here.
 No promises though.

+Also I suck as visual design so please be very harsh and judge me for it.

 ## Pages

 Not much yet but here's some very advanced navigation that I made myself